-Access to the Headteacher, Deputy Headteacher and Assistant Headteacher
+Access to the Headteacher, Deputy Headteacher and Assistant Headteachers

-The Headteacher's room is situated just inside the main entrance.
-The Headteacher is always pleased to see parents/carers when he is available.
-For quick visits, first thing in the morning or at the end of the school day is appropriate.
-If you wish for a longer meeting, please telephone or call in to make an appointment.
-The deputy headteacher and assistant headteacher are available daily before school and after school on the KS1 and KS2 playgrounds.
+We are always happy to see parents/carers when we are available.
+For quick visits, first thing in the morning or at the end of the school day is most appropriate.
+If you wish for a longer meeting, please telephone or email to make an appointment.
+Senior staff are available daily before school and after school on the KS1 and KS2 playgrounds to welcome in children and talk to parents and carers.